 Summary

-- Results on search results pages are valid for all Dynamic Yield implementation methods.
+- Search results are valid for all Dynamic Yield implementation methods

-- Google acknowledges the use of A/B testing as a conversion optimization solution.
+- Google acknowledges A/B testing as a legitimate optimization tool